BConformeR: A Conformer Based on Mutual Sampling for Unified Prediction of Continuous and Discontinuous Antibody Binding Sites: Conclusion

 We present \textbf{BConformeR}, a dual–branch Conformer model that integrates convolutional and self–attention mechanisms for residue–level prediction of both linear and conformational B-cell epitopes from antigen sequences.
-In addition to the architecture itself, two auxiliary contributions are worth noting: (i) an \emph{adaptive logit–fusion} mechanism that automatically balances evidence from the CNN and Transformer branches, yielding a single, well-calibrated probability for each residue without extra post-processing; (ii) a detailed \emph{performance analysis on both linear and discontinuous epitopes}, which also validates the complementary effectiveness of the CNN and Transformer branches.
+Two contributions are worth noting: (i) Adaptive \emph{feature coupling and logit fusion} that balance information from the CNN and Transformer branches, yielding a well-calibrated score for each residue; (ii) a detailed \emph{performance analysis on both linear and discontinuous epitopes}, which also validates the complementary effectiveness of both branches.
 Benchmark evaluation demonstrates that our model consistently outperforms strong sequence- and structure-based baselines, particularly on the more difficult task of predicting conformational epitopes.
 The anticipated beneficiaries include rational vaccine design, diagnostic reagent development and antibody engineering pipelines.

-\paragraph{Limitations.} There are three notable limitations to this study.
-First, all training and test interfaces are derived from \textit{in silico} AlphaFold-Multimer models; although this choice enlarges the dataset, it may introduce misoriented chains or misplaced atoms.
-Second, antigen families and epitope types remain imbalanced, which could bias both training and evaluation.
-This is reflected in the significantly higher F1 scores observed on the 100-antigen test set compared with the 24-antigen blind test set, even though all records are unseen by BConformeR.
-Third, considering the computational cost, input sequences are limited to 1024 residues.
-Antigens longer than this threshold (\textit{e.g.}, 2nyy, 3ri5) cannot be directly processed by the model.